-All symptoms of social anxiety/social phobia can be effectively helped using psychotherapy approaches.
-In most cases, the symptoms can be completely resolved by using therapy appropriate to the individual.
+Therapy can effectively help all symptoms of social anxiety/social phobia.
+In most cases, appropriate tailored therapy can completely resolve symptoms.
 I have successfully helped a wide variety of clients with all sorts of social anxiety problems at my practice just outside of Battle, East Sussex.

 Social phobia (sociophobia) or social anxiety is the second most common phobia that we can develop.
 Adults with this problem often, but not always, say to me that they were a shy child.
-Social anxiety is basically a fear of being judged, rejected, criticised, laughed at, or humiliated by others.
-When we have social anxiety we often worry about what others are thinking about us – have I said the wrong thing, do they really like me etc. On the face of it, this may not seem like something to get anxious or fearful about, after all who really cares what others think, right?
+Social anxiety is basically a fear of others judging us.
+Or perhaps rejecting, criticising, laughing at, or humiliating us.
+When we have social anxiety we often worry about what others are thinking about us.
+For instance, ‘have I said the wrong thing?’, ‘do they really like me?’ etc. On the face of it, this may not seem like something to get anxious or fearful about.
+After all who really cares what others think, right?
 Wrong!
-People with social anxiety care a lot: it is a very common symptom and can have a really negative effect on our life.
+People with social anxiety care a lot.
+It is a very common symptom and can have a really negative effect on our life.

-A wide range of people of varying ages, gender, race and background have this anxiety or phobia: the official statistics show that about 13% of the population have this particular type of anxiety or phobia to some degree.
-This 13% figure comprises those who have actually been medically diagnosed with social anxiety or sociophobia.
-However, judging by the clients I see every day, I believe that this % figure is much higher in reality, as many people are never medically ‘diagnosed’.
-In fact, just about everyone who consults me for help, whatever their main problem is, turns out to have some degree of social anxiety too.
+A wide range of people of varying ages, gender, race and background have this anxiety or phobia.
+The official statistics show that about 13% of the population have this particular type of anxiety or phobia to some degree.
+This 13% figure comprises those who have a medical diagnosis of social anxiety or sociophobia.
+However, judging by the clients I see every day, I believe that this % figure is much higher in reality.
+This is because many people with the problem are never medically diagnosed.
+In fact, just about everyone who consults me for help, whatever their main problem is, has some degree of social anxiety too.

 Many of us make the mistake of thinking that ‘social anxiety’ means that we only feel anxious in ‘social’ situations (e.g. in a pub, at a party etc).
 However, social anxiety actually means that we can feel anxious in any (although not necessarily all) situation which involves interacting with other people.